will-ku/nyc-viz/README.md

 ![alt text](https://github.com/will-ku/nyc-viz/blob/main/public/styles/NYC%20Viz%20Median%20Prices.png)

-To accomplish this, median sales price data fetched from an external CSV using `d3.csv()` has to be cleaned and built into Javascript objects that can be rendered onto map.
+To accomplish this, median sales price data fetched from an external CSV using `d3.csv()` has to be scrubbed and built into a Javascript object defined by `data`.

 ```javascript
       let boroughPrices;